dtoczala/IBM_Cloud_Onboarding/README.md

 ### Cloud Foundry Orgs and Spaces
 The [Cloud Foundry access model](https://console.bluemix.net/docs/iam/cfaccess.html#cfaccess) is a framework for establishing a hierarchy of user access and security roles for an organization.
 It is based on a hierarchy of conceptual groupings, with the **Account** at the top, which may have one or more **Organizations** which belong to the **Account**.
 Each **Organization** may have one or more **Spaces** which are associated with it.
 Each Account/Organization/Space represents a working environment.

+Your users can be assigned one of three different roles at the **Organization** level.
+These are:
+- Managers - Organization managers can create, view, edit, or delete spaces within the organization, view the organization's usage and quota, invite team members to the Organization, manage who has access to the Organization and their roles in the Organization, and manage custom domains for the Organization.
+- Billing Manager - Billing managers can view runtime and service usage information for the organization on the Usage Dashboard page.
+Multiple Organizations can often have the same Billing Manager.
+- Auditor - Organization auditors can view application and service content in the organization.
+Auditors can also view the team members in the Organization and their assigned roles, and the quota for the Organization.
+This role is assigned to all invitees by default.

+Your users can be assigned one of three different roles at the **Space** level.
+These are:
+- Manager -   Space managers can add existing team members and manage roles within the Space.
+The Space manager can also view the number of instances, service bindings, and resource use for each application in the space.
+- Developer –  Space developers create, delete, and manage applications and services within the Space.
+Managing tasks include deploying apps, starting or stopping apps, binding or unbinding a service to an application.
+The Space developer can associate internal or external URLs with an application in the space.
+- Auditor -  Space auditors have read-only access to all information about the space, such as information about the number of instances, service bindings, and resource use for each application in the Space.

+The combination of the two roles, at the organization level and at the space level, will control what your users can and cannot do in the various spaces on the IBM Cloud.

 ### Resource Groups and Access Groups
 The IBM Cloud started out with ONLY the Cloud Foundry model, but now also has support for a [IAM (IBM Cloud Identity and Access Management)](https://console.bluemix.net/docs/iam/users_roles.html#userroles) which uses the concept of Resource Groups and Access Groups to provide user access and security controls.